 Pension Plan Advantages

 The main advantage for employees in pension plans is that this is extra retirement income from your employer.
-An employee does not need to contribute to a defined-benefit pension plan in order to start receiving consistent payouts upon retirement.
+In most cases, an employee does not need to contribute to a defined-benefit pension plan in order to get consistent payouts upon retirement.

 Other advantages of pension plans include:

 IRS-qualified pension plans may provide tax benefits to contributors, whether employers or employees.
 In many instances, contributions occur with pre-tax dollars.

 When compared to 401(k)s, defined-contribution pension plans have significantly higher contribution limits and, as such, present an opportunity to set aside more money for retirement.

 Compound interest is interest earned on the initial investment as well as on subsequent interest, which accumulates over time.
 The sooner a person starts investing in a pension plan, the more they can benefit from compounding interest.